remix-run/remix/docs/guides/spa-mode.md

 - You cannot use server APIs such as `headers`, `loader`, and `action` -- the build will throw an error if you export them

-- You can only export a `HydrateFallback` from your `root.tsx` in SPA mode -- the build will throw an error if you export one from any other routes.
+- You can only export a `HydrateFallback` from your `root.tsx` in SPA Mode -- the build will throw an error if you export one from any other routes.

 - You cannot call `serverLoader`/`serverAction` from your `clientLoader`/`clientAction` methods since there is no running server -- those will throw a runtime error if called